robsiera/StarCsharp/README.md

 This repository contains the code of an initial effort to port [the java version (v0.8)](https://bitbucket.org/jdubray/star‐java) of the STAR Component Model (SCM) to C#.

 Also one sample ('Factorial') has been ported.
+The 'DieHard' sample has been ported but not tested.

 ### state at june 2017